PhilMele/M3Project/README.md

 * As a granter, I want all people accessing my grants to be logged in, for analytics purposes.

+* As a grantee I want to be able to created an account and delete it.

+* As a granter I want to keep track of any application submitted by my grantees, even if they delete an account, for KPI purposes.

 * As a granter, I want to create a grant and attach any number of questions to it.

 * As the administrator I want to be able to link questions to grants and their issuing granter.

 * As a granter, I want to be able to edit or delete questions.